chrisjpatty/react-dragtastic/README.md

 - `accepts`: A string type corresponding to the `type` property of the `<Draggable/>` zone for which this `<Droppable/>` should accept drop events.
 - `onDrop`: A function which will be called when a user drops a `<DragComponent/>` on this `<Droppable/>` with an accepted type.
+- `onDragEnter`: A function which will be called when the user's cursor enters the `<Droppable/>` while dragging.
+This function will be called regardless of whether the droppable accepts the draggable currently being dragged.
+- `onDragLeave`: A function which will be called when the user's cursor leaves the `<Droppable/>` while dragging.
+This function will be called regardless of whether the droppable accepts the draggable currently being dragged.

 Properties available from `dragState`:
 - All the properties listed in the dragState section.